Faugnom1/epic-seven-armory/README.md

 Epic Seven Armory

 To experience the full functionality of the Epic Seven Armory, including real-time updates during Twitch streams, users should download the dedicated Electron app.
 This app provides integration with Twitch, enabling streamers to display their unit stats dynamically while broadcasting.
-To get started, users can visit the GitHub repository where all the source code is hosted.
-Detailed instructions on how to download, install, and set up the Electron app can be found at the end of this repository's README file.
-This ensures that users can leverage the full potential of the application while contributing to its development through GitHub.

 Epic Seven Armory
 https://epic-seven-armory.onrender.com/